dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 # Defining Provenance Elements

 The provenance for a given YANG element MUST be convened by a leaf element, containing the COSE signature bitstring built according to the procedure defined below in this section.
-The provenance leaf MUST be of type provenance-signature, defined as follows:
+The provenance leaf MUST be of type "provenance-signature", defined as follows:

 ~~~
 typedef provenance-signature {